Forrest Bess

 When Bess de-sublimated his visionary source around 1946 following a complicated interlude in the camouflage unit of the US Corps of Engineers, the same tree symbol immediately appeared in a second work—the painting shown here.
 A primal landscape in striated white and yellow ochre, Trees in Snow conjures an unusually enigmatic place, even for Bess.
 Now the trees entwine in an intricate tangle of engraved lines, wild and tendril-like, a screen of Devonian saplings at once towering and microscopic.
 They make patterns of nature and survival, the understated horizontals beneath them forming ripples, or a mirage, a frontier or some kind of nether land.
 Every gesture encodes the invisible.
 Amid the blanketing snow, these wheat-coloured contours attest to the matter-of-factness of Bess’s economic hand, his paradoxically delicate roughness, the impossible quietude of his images.
 He noted later on, “When Meyer Schapiro writes that [my] work is roots of art—shoots of art etc. but sparse—then he feels as I do when two lines compose a finished work for me.
 But I can’t elaborate—I have no desire to do so.”

 Forrest Bess (b.
 1911–d.
 1977, Bay City, TX, USA) was an American artist-fisherman.
 He spent most of his adult years in the Texan wilds on the Gulf of Mexico, and meanwhile showed at the Betty Parsons Gallery in New York between 1950 and 1967, becoming in the decades since the subject of a succession of curatorial re-examinations.
 In 2013, The Menil Collection, Houston, mounted the retrospective Forrest Bess: Seeing Things Invisible, which later travelled to the Hammer Museum, Los Angeles; the Neuberger Museum of Art, Purchase, NY; and the Berkeley Art Museum and Pacific Film Archive.
-More recently, a European retrospective was organised by the Fridericianum in Kassel, Germany, in 2020, the publication for which is forthcoming in 2025.
+More recently, a European retrospective was organised by the Fridericianum in Kassel, Germany, in 2020, the publication for which is forthcoming (2025).
 Forrest Bess: Trees in Snow follows a large-scale survey of Bess’s visionary works and parallel correspondences, Forrest Bess: Out of the Blue, at Camden Art Centre, London, in 2022–2023.
 Works by Bess are on view concurrently in the exhibition Vital Signs: Artists and the Body at The Museum of Modern Art, New York.

 Bess’s paintings are held in many collections including those of The Art Institute of Chicago; the Dallas Museum of Art; Kunstmuseum Winterthur; the Los Angeles County Museum of Art; The Menil Collection, Houston; The Museum of Fine Arts, Houston; The Museum of Modern Art, New York; The Phillips Collection, Washington, D.C.; the Rose Art Museum at Brandeis University, Waltham, MA; the San Francisco Museum of Modern Art; the Wadsworth Atheneum Museum of Art, Hartford, CT; and the Whitney Museum of American Art, New York.
 A fragmented body of letters written by Bess to a sprawling array of correspondents in the fields of anthropology, art history, endocrinology, psychoanalysis, sexology, and urology, among others, is scattered throughout archives across the US and Europe.